Here's a few questions asked most often at Ten Zone Archery, and our answers.

 *The archery industry has a standardised method of measuring arrow length, and you will often see this referred to as AMO Length.
 AMO stands for Archery Manufacturers Organisation.
 AMO arrow shaft length is measured from the nock throat (the groove of the nock) to the cut point (at the front end of the shaft) - NOT the length of the carbon only.
 The insert and / or point is NOT included in the AMO Arrow Length measurement.

 Do I need a stabilizer?

 The short answer is no… you can shoot an arrow from your bow without one.
 But there are practical reasons why archers use stabilizers.
 Professional target archers always use stabilizers, or more than one.
 Stabilizers absorb vibrations in the bow at shot release, which reduces the shock felt by your hand and arm.
-They make the bow quieter, and help keep your bow balanced.
+They make the bow quieter, and most importantly, help keep your bow balanced.
 Weight down low helps your bow sit straight, and steadies your sight as you aim.
 Weight out the front of the bow helps resist torque when you release the shot.

 How long should a stabilizer be?

 The length of the stabilizer depends on the style of archery you are shooting.
 Bowhunters might prefer a shorter, more manoeuvrable 6-inch stabilizer, and target archers shooting at a target 80 metres away might choose a 30-inch stabilizer with a double v-bar.